BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

         ]
       }
 ```
 The locking script is quite simple looking: `OP_HASH160 babf9063cee8ab6e9334f95f6d4e9148d0e551c2 OP_EQUAL`.
 As usual, there's a big chunk of data in the middle.
-This is a hash of the locking script that's embedded _within_ the P2SH; that's the hidden locking script that's required to redeem the funds.
-In other words, the standard (visible) locking script for a P2SH address is: `OP_HASH160 <redeemScriptHash> OP_EQUAL`.
+This is a hash of the locking script (`redeemScript`) that's embedded _within_ the P2SH.
+In other words, the standard locking script for a P2SH address is: `OP_HASH160 <redeemScriptHash> OP_EQUAL`.

+_What is a redeemScript?_ Each P2SH transaction carries a hidden locking script within it as a 20-byte hash.
+When a P2SH transaction is redeemed, the full (unhashed) redeemScript is included as part of the `scriptSig`.
+Bitcoin will make sure the redeemScript matches the hash, and then it actually runs the redeemScript to see if the funds can be reused (or not).

-One of the interesting elements of P2SH transactions is that neither the sender nor the Blockchain actually knows what the redeem script is!
+One of the interesting elements of P2SH transactions is that neither the sender nor the Blockchain actually knows what the `redeemScript` is!
 A sender just sends to a standardized P2SH addressesd marked with a "2" prefix and they don't worry about how the recipient is going to retrieve the funds at the end.

 > **TESTNET vs MAINNET:** Reminder: on testnet, the prefix for P2SH addresses is `2`, while on mainnet, it's `3`.